 No less painful were the more subtle forms of abuse including ostracization, employment discrimination, and name-calling.
 In 1987, he was handcuffed and beaten in a back room at the University Hilton Hotel here in Los Angeles by contract security officers.
 His offense was that he dared to complain about the lack of service he’d received during his stay at the hotel.
 As a result, we sued the hotel.
 Through it all he remained a model of dignity.
 He will always be my hero.

 In October 1988, my uncle came down with pneumonia.
-It was then that we learned he was HIV positive with full-blown AIDS.
+The doctors told him he had pneumocystis pneumonia.
+The term was new to us.
+Not long after we were introduced to it we learned a host of other terms — all opportunistic infections that attack people with compromised immune systems.
+Sadly we were informed that my uncle was HIV positive with full-blown AIDS.
 During his illness, I went to his apartment in New York as frequently as possible.
 On a couple of occasions, I spent the night in his hospital room sleeping in a makeshift bed I fashioned by pulling two chairs together.
 It was during those nights that I got a profound sense of the unjustness of our marriage laws.